 These represent transactions with related parties.
 Parties are considered to be related if one party has the ability to control the other party or exercise significant influence over the other party in making financial and operating decisions and Directors of the Company and companies of which they are key management personnel.
-Pricing policies and terms of these transactions are approved by the Company's management and are negotiated under normal commercial terms.
+Pricing policies and terms of these transactions are approved by the Company's management.